siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

     --data-urlencode 'Execute=true' \
     --data-urlencode 'Comment=https://build-url-goes-here'
     ```
-    * Running the ASoC scan using User Interface (UI) will not associate the scan result to the build url in UrbanCode Velocity.
+    * Running the ASoC scan using User Interface (UI) will not associate the scan result to the build url in DevOps Velocity.
-    * To use the webhook, you must install AppScan presence on the machine where UrbanCode Velocity is running.
+    * To use the webhook, you must install AppScan presence on the machine where DevOps Velocity is running.
 For more information, see ASoC documentation.
     * The following is an example of creating a webhook in ASoC.
     ```
     curl curl --location --request POST 'https://cloud.appscan.com/api/V2/Webhooks' \